Haseid/Guild-ilvl-note/README.md

 * It only works on EU
 * You need a Blizzard API key
 * You need to have permission to edit public guild notes
-* I recommend to have the addon enabled on characters in one and the same guild